kikrishn/Blog/_posts/2021-09-08-banach-spaces.md

 ---

 [^1]:
-    I also didn't forget about the [closed graph theorem][19], I just couldn't find a way to make it fit into the narrative of this blog post (comparing finite dimensional and infinite dimensional banach spaces).
+    I didn't forget about the [closed graph theorem][19], I just couldn't find a way to make it fit into the narrative of this blog post (comparing finite dimensional and infinite dimensional banach spaces).

-    I had some interesting stuff to say, since it's analogous to a theorem in [universal algebra][1].
+    I have some interesting stuff to say, though, since it's analogous to a theorem in [universal algebra][1].
-    Terry Tao talks some about this in one of his [blog posts][2] (and gives a _very_ interesting application in [another][21]), but it's true in very high generality:
+    Terry Tao talks some about this in one of his [blog posts][2] (and gives a _very_ interesting application in [another][21]), but the idea behind the closed graph theorem is true in very high generality:

     <div class=boxed markdown=1>
       Show that $f : A \to B$ is a homomorphism of algebras if and only if